SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

       of the next merge, then we merge anther `M - 1` files until all files are processed.

+      > TODO: figure out the approach that has the best performance.
+      >
+      > The approach described above is one strategy we can use, different
+      > strategies have performance impacts, need to figure out the best way
+      > to do it.

       At this point, the number of files have been reduced by a factor of `M-1`, then we do another round on these files, until we merge all the files into one file.